For many, no Hawaiian holiday is complete without a visit to Hawaii Volcanoes National Park.

 Land on the Big Island and it’s impossible to ignore the sense of mana all around you.
 Sure, all of Hawaii has an otherworldly feel about it—how else could a place be so remarkable?—but, far from the urban vibe of Honolulu and the resort ambiance of parts of Maui—the Big Island’s isolation (and immensity) makes its magic palpable.

 Much of that is formed, some believed, by the fact that the island is still growing.
-Roberts Hawaii’s Hilo Volcano Special Tour honors this fact—and then some.
+Polynesian Adventure’s Volcano Adventure Tour honors this fact—and then some.
 Paying particular attention to instructing guests on all there is to know about volcanoes, the enlightening, 8-hour tour covers everything from seismic activity to the ancient myth of Pele.
-The scenery presented along the circuit—from the uber-verdant, 24-acre Lili’uokalani Garden to, of course, the highlights of Hawaii Volcanoes National Park—adds to the drama, rendering the day something of a moving movie.
+The scenery presented along the circuit—from the uber-verdant, 24-acre Liliʻuokalani Garden, to the highlights of Hawaii Volcanoes National Park—adds to the drama, rendering the day something of a moving movie.

 Know before you go: